Amity Gaige: Career

 The book was sold pre-publication for translation into fifteen languages, and was endorsed on the Dutch television show De Wereld Draait Door, sending the book into numerous reprintings.
 In the U.S., the book won endorsements from Jonathan Franzen and Jennifer Egan, and was reviewed in nearly every major print outlet, making it one of the most heavily reviewed books of the year.
 According to WorldCat, the book is held in 3,873 libraries, with editions in 8 languages.

 Her fourth novel, Sea Wife, was published in 2020 (Knopf).
 The novel was selected as a Group Text pick by Elisabeth Egan of The New York Times, who wrote in her review, "Gaige tows you to tragedy with the graceful crawl of a poet and the motorboat intensity of a suspense author.
-And yet, when you find yourself at the deep end of this book, gasping for breath, you will still be shocked by what you find at the bottom.”
-The maritime metaphors continued in a People Magazine review, which selected Sea Wife as Book of the Week, stating “Gaige’s razor-sharp novel is wise to marital and broader politics.
-But it’s also such gripping escapism that it feels like a lifeboat.”
-In an interview with Susan Choi in The Millions, Gaige talked about the research involved in writing a book set at sea, "It’s possible that the tension the reader feels in reading Sea Wife runs parallel to the tension of the author trying to write it.
-Maybe I’ve bought into a kind of Stanislavskian theory of needing the stakes of my writing to be as high as those of my characters.
+And yet, when you find yourself at the deep end of this book, gasping for breath, you will still be shocked by what you find at the bottom."
+The maritime metaphors continued in a People Magazine review, which selected Sea Wife as Book of the Week, stating "Gaige's razor-sharp novel is wise to marital and broader politics.
+But it's also such gripping escapism that it feels like a lifeboat."
+In an interview with Susan Choi in The Millions, Gaige talked about the research involved in writing a book set at sea, "It's possible that the tension the reader feels in reading Sea Wife runs parallel to the tension of the author trying to write it.
+Maybe I've bought into a kind of Stanislavskian theory of needing the stakes of my writing to be as high as those of my characters.
 The process was not without casualty."

+Gaige's fifth novel, Heartwood (Simon & Schuster, 2025; ISBN 978-1-6680-6360-6) was published by Simon & Schuster in April 2025.
+Heartwood was selected by Jenna Bush Hager of The Today Show as her "Read With Jenna" book club selection for April 2025.
+Heartwood received positive reviews in The Washington Post, the Wall Street Journal, and Boston.com.